 Why you should give this region a chance during the summer

-Everybody knows East Tyrol (or Osttirol) for its famous ski areas such as Sölden, Kitzbühel or Ischgl.
+Everybody knows Tyrol (or Tirol) for its famous ski areas such as Sölden, Kitzbühel or Ischgl.
 But when all the snow has melted during the summer and the cows return to their green meadows, a new paradise awakens.
 In the region of Defereggen you can hike, bike, eat and relax to your heart’s content under the bright sun at the Hohe Tauern (high mountains) National Park.

 Hohe Tauern National Park

 The Hohe Tauern National Park is the largest national park in Eastern Europe, boasting 1.856 m² of terrain.
 That also makes it the biggest and oldest in Austria.
 It is spread over three regions: Tyrol, Salzburg and Carinthia.
 You have numerous options to go out and about on foot, with crampons or with an (e-)mountain bike.
 There are around 200 huts scattered across the park to help you with a good meal or a bed if you’re planning a multi-day walk.

 In the western part of the park, right by the Italian border, you can find the oldest mountain village of Austria: Jagdhusalm.
 Ever since 1212, farmers have been coming here in summer time to care for their cows on a height of 2,000 meters.
 This place gives you an opportunity to take really picturesque photos when the sun rolls over.
 In this bit of the park cars are only allowed to drive through on Tuesdays, so you can usually enjoy genuine peace and quiet when you hike or bike up.
 You can even charge your e-mountain bike at the top.
 If you continue on the trail for half an hour more, you’ll find yourself right on the border shared with South Tyrol.
 There are no options to stay the night in Jagdhusalm but you can certainly get an amazingly fresh meal here.